saint1729/pas-appmaker/README.md

 pas-appmaker Appname --app-config /my/alternate/app-config --ncpus --script --arguments --logging
 ```

-## Tutorial: Resources & Attributes
+## Tutorial: Basic Concepts

-Users who submit jobs to HPC systems request resources for their jobs in different ways.
-Some using simple HTML form fields, and some using complex qsub select syntax.
-Other users may have been provided job scripts where PBS directives are embedded in the job script itself.
+App Maker has a very simple and extensible syntax for making application definitions.
 App Maker allows application authors the ability to describe resource options to users in a variety of different ways.

 ### byForm